Magnetically charged black-bounce solution via nonlinear electrodynamics in a k-essence theory: General relations

 \section{General relations}

 The k-essence theories are characterized by the presence of scalar fields whose kinetic terms are introduced in a non-canonical way and have been recently explored in the context of wormhole solutions \cite{CDJM1, CDJM2}.
-Now, we will introduce a term representing nonlinear electrodynamics.
+Now, we will introduce a term that represents NED.
 Therefore, consider the model described by the action below:

 where $R$ is the Ricci scalar, $X=\eta\phi_{;\rho}\phi^{;\rho}$ denotes the kinetic term, and $L(f)$ represents the contribution from electromagnetism, where $f=\frac{H_{\mu\nu}H^{\mu\nu}}{4}$, with $H_{\mu\nu}=\partial_\mu{A_\nu}-\partial_\nu{A_\mu}$ being the electromagnetic tensor, and $A_\mu$ being the four-dimensional vector potential.
 Though k-essence models can include a potential term and non-trivial couplings, the scalar sector is typically minimally coupled to gravity.
 The parameter $\eta=\pm 1$ is introduced to avoid imaginary terms in the kinetic expression $X$.
 By selecting different forms for the function $F(X,\phi)$, k-essence theories can describe both phantom \cite{phan1, phan2, phan3, phan4} and standard scalar fields.